sheremet-va/vi-fetch/README.md

 });
 ```

-You can ignore `queryString` to make every `fetch` call go through this mock by passing `false` as the last argument, and then check it with `toHaveFetchedWithQuery`:
+You can ignore `queryString` to make every `fetch` call that starts with url to go through this mock by passing `false` as the last argument, and then check it with `toHaveFetchedWithQuery`:

 ```ts
 import { test, expect } from 'vitest';